Rokkasho Reprocessing Plant: 2011 Tōhoku earthquake and tsunami

-In June 2008, several scientists stated that the Rokkasho plant is sited directly above an active geological fault line that could produce a magnitude 8 earthquake.
-But Japan Nuclear Fuel Limited stated that there was no reason to fear an earthquake of more than magnitude 6.5 at the site, and that the plant could withstand a 6.9 quake.
+In June 2008, several scientists stated that the Rokkasho plant is situated directly above an active geological fault line that could produce a magnitude 8 earthquake but Japan Nuclear Fuel Limited stated that according to their investigation the fault had not been active in the last million years and there was no reason to fear an earthquake of more than magnitude 6.5 at the site and that the plant could withstand a 6.9 quake.
+Other scientists say that more study is needed.

-After the Tōhoku earthquake (magnitude 9.1) in March 2011, the plant ran on emergency power provided by backup diesel generators.
+After the Tōhoku earthquake (magnitude 9.1) on 11 March 2011, the plant ran on emergency power provided by backup diesel generators.
 The emergency generators were not intended for long-term use.
-Reportedly there are about 3,000 tons of highly radioactive used nuclear fuel stored in Rokkasho at the current time.
-Japanese radio reported on 13 March that 600 liters of water leaked at the Rokkasho spent fuel pool.
-According to The New York Times, grid power was restored on 14 March 2011.
+There were about 3,000 tons of highly radioactive used nuclear fuel stored in Rokkasho at that time.
+Japanese radio reported on 13 March that 600 liters of water had leaked from the Rokkasho spent fuel pool.
+According to The New York Times, grid power was restored 3 days later on 14 March 2011.

 The 7 April aftershock caused the loss of grid power again until the next day.